Thomas Gray: Early life and education

 Thomas Gray was born in Cornhill, London.
 His father, Philip Gray, was a scrivener and his mother, Dorothy Antrobus, was a milliner.
 He was the fifth of twelve children, and the only one to survive infancy.
 An 1803 newspaper article including a biography of Gray suggests that Gray almost died in infancy due to suffocation from a fullness of blood.
-However, his mother “ventured to open a vein with her own hand, which instantly removed the paroxysm,” saving his life.
+However, his mother "ventured to open a vein with her own hand, which instantly removed the paroxysm", saving his life.
 He lived with his mother after she left his abusive and mentally unwell father.

 Gray's mother paid for him to go to Eton College, where his uncles Robert and William Antrobus worked.
 Robert became Gray's first teacher and helped inspire in Gray a love for botany and observational science.
 Gray's other uncle, William, became his tutor.
 He recalled his schooldays as a time of great happiness, as is evident in his "Ode on a Distant Prospect of Eton College".
 Gray was a delicate and scholarly boy who spent his time reading and avoiding athletics.
 He lived in his uncle's household rather than at college.
 He made three close friends at Eton: Horace Walpole, son of the Prime Minister Robert Walpole; Thomas Ashton; and Richard West, son of another Richard West (who was briefly Lord Chancellor of Ireland).
 The four prided themselves on their sense of style, sense of humour, and appreciation of beauty.
 They were called the "quadruple alliance".
-Gray’s nickname in the “Quadruple Alliance” was Orozmades, “the Zoroastrian divinity, who is mentioned in Lee’s The Rival Queens as a ‘dreadful god’ who from his cave issues groans and shrieks to predict the fall of Babylon.”
+Gray's nickname in the “Quadruple Alliance” was Orozmades, “the Zoroastrian divinity, who is mentioned in Lee’s The Rival Queens as a ‘dreadful god’ who from his cave issues groans and shrieks to predict the fall of Babylon.”

 In 1734, Gray went up to Peterhouse, Cambridge.
 He found the curriculum dull.
 He wrote letters to friends listing all the things he disliked: the masters ("mad with Pride") and the Fellows ("sleepy, drunken, dull, illiterate Things").
 Intended by his family for the law, he spent most of his time as an undergraduate reading classical and modern literature, and playing Vivaldi and Scarlatti on the harpsichord for relaxation.

-In 1738, he accompanied his old school friend Walpole on his Grand Tour of Europe, possibly at Walpole's expense.
+In 1738, Gray accompanied his old school friend Walpole on his Grand Tour of Europe, possibly at Walpole's expense.
 The two fell out and parted in Tuscany because Walpole wanted to attend fashionable parties and Gray wanted to visit all the antiquities.
 They were reconciled a few years later.
 It was Walpole who later helped publish Gray's poetry.
 When Gray sent his most famous poem, "Elegy", to Walpole, Walpole sent off the poem as a manuscript and it appeared in different magazines.
 Gray then published the poem himself and received the credit he was due.